believethehype/nostrdvm/README.md

 A `bot` is running by default that lists and communicates with the `DVMs` added to it, so your DVMs can be controled via any regular social client as well.

-The Framework optionally supports `LNbits` to create invoices instead of using a `lightning address`.
-If LNBits is not used, make sure your nostr accounts have a valid lightning address.
+If LNBits is not used, make sure your DVM's nostr accounts have a valid lightning address.

 A tutorial on how to add additional tasks, as well as the larger server backend will be added at a later stage.